RandomSearch18/a-level-project/docs/readme.md

 Testing this worked well, because it ensured that a maximum of one request per second is sent, and if I spam-click the button, any excess requests will just be dropped instead of being queued indefinitely.

-However, I realised that in my example, the `sendReqThrottled` function will always return `void`, which means that I can't access the request response.
+However, I realised that in my example, the `sendReqThrottled` subprogram will always return `void`, which means that I can't access the request response.

 So to fix that shortcoming, I dropped the `dettle` dependency and wrote my own throttle function, based on a StackOverflow answer: